-These muffins combine the goodness of the last of our summer beetroot and the richness of cacao for a delightful chocolate and earthy sweetness without being sickly.
-The less sugar I eat the less I want or carve overly sweet things to the point where I do not eat many sweets anymore, even many of the raw desserts ( I know – ahhh!) because they just make me feel unwell if they are too sweet or rich.
-Oh the plant based life is a natural blessing!
+These muffins combine the goodness of the last of our summer beetroot and the richness of cacao for delightful chocolate, and earthy sweetness without being sickly.
+The less sugar I eat the less I want or carve overly sweet things to the point where I do not eat many sweets anymore, even many of the raw desserts ( I know – ah!) because they just make me feel unwell if they are too sweet or rich.
+Oh, the plant-based life is a natural blessing!

 - 250 gm of beetroot, peeled and grated

 - 1/2 cup (90 g) of rapadura sugar